Zekee1/ai-air-pollution-prediction/README.md

 - Kevin Antezana

 ## Project Description
-This project uses Artificial Intelligence and Data Science to predict air pollution levels and visualize environmental >
+This project uses Artificial Intelligence and Data Science to predict air pollution levels and visualize environmental trends.

 ## Jira Link
 (Will be added eventually)